yourextrem/lantaidua-universal-auth/README.md

 # lantaidua-universal-auth

-A universal Single Sign-On (SSO) authentication wrapper for Clerk in Next.js applications.
+A universal Single Sign-On (SSO) authentication wrapper for Clerk with Supabase backend integration in Next.js applications.

+**Clerk** handles authentication & user management, **Supabase** provides the database and backend services.
 Simplify SSO implementation with easy-to-use functions for Google, Microsoft, GitHub, and other providers.

 ## Installation